Skip to content

 Registries

-Tool, resource, and prompt lookup, plus session storage.
+Tool, resource, and prompt lookup, plus session storage and SSE infrastructure.

 ToolBinding wraps a ServiceSpec (mutation tools); SelectorToolBinding wraps a SelectorSpec and carries the read-shaped pipeline knobs (filter_set, ordering_fields, paginate).
 The shared ToolRegistry accepts either kind and is what tools/list and tools/call iterate.